 Brosnan’s pale blue shirt has a moderate spread collar, placket front and double cuffs.
 The narrow tie is black with a pattern of silver ovals, tied in a small four-in-hand knot.
 A casually stuffed red silk handkerchief brings out the red windowpane in the suit.
 Brosnan wears black shoes and a black belt.

-Score one for Timothy Dalton.
-I find this beige wool gabardine suit from Benjamin Simon worn in The Living Daylights to be Dalton’s most successful of the series for a number of reasons.
-Most importantly the suit fits well, but it’s also a classic style.
+Score one for Timothy Dalton!
+This beige wool gabardine suit from Benjamin Simon worn in The Living Daylights is Dalton’s most successful suit of the series for a number of reasons.
+Most importantly the suit fits well, but it is also a classic style.
 The jacket’s shoulders are straight and padded, but not built up or out too much as most of his other suits are guilty of.
 The only problem with the suit is large armholes that impede arm movement.
 That’s what causes the shoulders to raise when the arms are raised, and most off the peg suits are plagued with this problem.

-The jacket is a classic 2-button with double vents, flapped pockets and 3-button cuffs.
+The jacket is a classic button two with double vents, flapped pockets and three-button cuffs.
 The trousers have classic double forward pleats that recall Sean Connery’s suit trousers in all of his 1960s James Bond films.